MadanAnand/relationship-level-up/README.md

 7. Sanity on a different folder.
 To start - Sanity Build, if you make changes, you need to redeploy to the backend.
 8. Installed npm i @sanity/client @sanity/image-url
 9. Run following to  add exception for localhost 19006, 3333 CORS. in cd of sanity folder.
 This is for allowing expo to access sanity. 'sanity cors add http://localhost:19006'
+    To update and publish the changes you made in local. npx sanity deploy
 10. Example usuage of GROQ for sanity -->
     *[_type == "player" && name match "Sultan"]{
   name,